pchtsp/best_practices/lazy_servers.md

 Anyway, you can see the processes that are running and the resources they consume.
 The first column in the table shows the process id (not a surprise: it's called *PID*).

+Another alternative, if you know part of the name of the application *APPNAME* you want to kill (i.e. `spotify`, `python`, `cplex`), you can do the following:

+    ps aux | grep APPNAME

-If you want to kill the process you do:
+If you want to kill the process with PID *PID_NUMBER* you do:

     kill PID_NUMBER